-The Toronto Leaside Girls Hockey Association takes the matter of player safety very seriously.
-Injuries, including concussions, are a concern in all sport and recreational activities and we strive to minimize this risk through a number of initiatives, including having certified trainers on all staff.
+The Toronto Leaside Girls Hockey Association (TLGHA) takes the matter of player safety very seriously.
+Injuries, including concussions, are a concern in all sport and recreational activities and we strive to minimize the risk.

 For many years the TLGHA has partnered with Holland Bloorview Kids Rehabilitation Hospital, world leaders in research and treatment of paediatric concussion.
 We are fortunate to have them in our neighbourhood conducting research and providing assessment and treatment services to our community.